Introduction

 The candidate pool is mobile-first and often multilingual

-Turnover is a structural feature, not a bug to fix
+Turnover is a structural feature

 Seasonal and demand-driven spikes are massive